cms-hlt-upgrade-trk/CMS_HLT_Phase2_Tracking/README.md

-# CMS HLT@Phase2 Tracking Confgurations
+# CMS HLT@Phase2 Tracking Configurations

 This repository contains the instructions to run